I visited the Pro Football Hall of Fame (PFHOF) the other day and and was wholly unimpressed. These 3,000 words touch the surface of that feeling.

 There's just so much opportunity to make a visitor feel the game, learn the game, and love the game that it's disheartening that doesn't happen here.
 It's not crazy to think that the NFL could give more money to turn this into something as grand as the league's TV contracts.
 One can only hope so.

 When I visited last month, construction was taking place on a Lamar Hunt Super Bowl gallery, earning me a complimentary return pass to use before December 31.
+Perhaps my criticisms will be addressed there.
 But really, why return when it'll fall in line with everything else the PFHOF has to offer.

 Not enough.